 Containing rutin, which helps stabilize blood pressure, the benefits to the heart are clear.

-It protects against spikes in blood glucose, and insulin – meaning you will have a more consistent flow of energy.
+It protects against spikes in blood glucose, and insulin, giving you a more consistent energy flow.

-Buckwheat has a ton of fiber which is very good for gut health.
+Buckwheat also has a ton of fiber in it which is very good for gut health.

 The antioxidants in buckwheat have been shown to protect against cancer by protecting cells from free radical damage.

 This humble seed also contains vitamin B6, zinc, folate, manganese, phosphorus, niacin, and magnesium.